MichaelCurrin/docsify-js-tutorial/docs/README.md

 **Rules for internal links**

+DocsifJS will render markdown links in your docs as appropriate paths in the DocsifyJS structure.

 Apply these rules to the latter part of markdown URLs such as `[Text](page.md)`.

 - Links must always be relative to the `docs` directory and **not** to the file containing the link.